dodona-edu/dodona-edu.github.io/en/references/tested/json/index.md

 ```

 Since evaluating anything more than the exception message requires programming-language-specific code,
-TESTed supports the concept of "evaluators".
+TESTed supports the concept of "oracles".
 This is a function you can write,
 which will be called by TESTed to evaluate whether a thrown exception is the correct one.
-See the attribute documentation below or the [Evaluators section](#evaluators) for more information.
+See the attribute documentation below or the [Oracles section](#oracles) for more information.

 For example, requiring a `assertion` exception, in an exercise supporting `Python`, `Java` and `Haskell`: